cloudsoft/amp-basho/src/main/docs/docs/example-behemoth.md

   policy can be attached to Riak clusters

-Pick and choose the components you need for your project from this example, supplementing as you need with thes references on
+Pick and choose the components you need for your project from this example, supplementing as you need with the references on
 [the Riak Enterprise nodes(catalog/index.html) and [other Brooklyn-supported software components](https://brooklyn.io/learnmore/catalog/).